Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft_window.rst

 Device Support
 ==============

-The fft_window supports AIE1 and AIE-ML with the following exception(s):
+The fft_window supports AIE and AIE-ML devices with the following exception(s):

-- ``TT_DATA`` supports cfloat on AIE1, but not on AIE-ML.
+- ``TT_DATA`` supports cfloat on AIE, but not on AIE-ML.
-- ``TT_COEFF`` supports float on AIE1, but not on AIE-ML.
+- ``TT_COEFF`` supports float on AIE, but not on AIE-ML.
-- Round modes available and the enumerated values of round modes differ between AIE1 and AIE-ML.
+- Round modes available and the enumerated values of round modes differ between AIE and AIE-ML devices.
 See :ref:`COMPILING_AND_SIMULATING`.

 Supported Types
 ===============